maxal9999/exonum_test_task/README.md

 1. Fields "pending_balance" and "pending_txs" are not thread safety.
 It is necessary to wrap them in std::sync::Mutex.

 2. There is no protection that the initiator of the multisign transaction will participate in the accept transaction.

+3. Add unit tests for the multisignature transfer.